projectopengroup/Pogbot/README.md

 <a href="https://discord.gg/zRHZymwxfY">Project Open Group Discord</a>
 </p>

 This is an open source community ran project.
-Join the discord above for more information on how to participate.
+Join the discord for more information on how to participate.
 Coded in python, running on AWS.

 ## Project Leads